 Treatment of other manifestations

-Cystic fibrosis–related diabetes (CFRD) is caused by insulininsulin regimen, nutrition counseling, a diabetes self-management education program, and monitoring for microvascular complications.
-The plan should be carried out in conjunction with an endocrinologist and a dietitian with experience in treating both CF and diabetes.
+Cystic fibrosis–related diabetes (CFRD) is caused by insulin insufficiency and shares features of both type 1 and type 2 diabetes.
+Insulin is the only recommended treatment.
+Management includes an insufficiency and shares features of both type 1 and type 2 diabetes.
+Insulin is the only recommended treatment.
+Management includes aninsulin regimen, nutrition counseling, a diabetes self-management education program, and monitoring for microvascular complications.
+The management plan should be carried out in conjunction with an endocrinologist and a dietitian with experience in treating both CF and diabetes.

 Patients with symptomatic right heart failure should be treated with diuretics, salt restriction, and oxygen.

-Recombinant human growth hormone (rhGH) may improve pulmonary function, increase height and weight and bone mineral content, and reduce the rate of hospitalization.
-However, because of the added cost and inconvenience, rhGH is not commonly used.
+Recombinant human growth hormone (rhGH) is rarely used but may improve pulmonary function, increase height and weight and bone mineral content, and reduce the rate of hospitalization.

 Surgery may be indicated for localized bronchiectasis or atelectasis that cannot be treated effectively with medications, nasal polyps, chronic rhinosinusitis, bleeding from esophageal varices secondary to portal hypertension, gallbladder disease, and intestinal obstruction due to a volvulus or an intussusception that cannot be medically reduced.